The Copperfield newsletter is published by Krenek Printing. Use the email links below for advertisement requests.

 All Villages in Copperfield have a requirement in their governing documents that any exterior change, such as (but not limited to), new roofing, fencing, siding or paint, changes to the landscaping (more major changes such as adding or removing beds or trees), adding a patio/patio cover, installing a shed or swimming pool, and installing play equipment, be submitted for prior approval by the Association's Architectural Review Committee (ARC).
 You can find more details on this on your individual community page or in the printed newsletter.

-All Residents must have an account with WCA for trash pickup.
-If you do not have an account with WCA, your trash will not be picked up.
-WCA bills on a quarterly basis.
+All Residents must have an account with GFL for trash pickup.
+If you do not have an account with GFL, your trash will not be picked up.
+GFL bills on a quarterly basis.

 Some villages have collection at the curb only and others have collection of household waste at the garage door.
 You can find details on that on your community page or website.
 Recycling, heavy trash and landscape debris are curbside only.

 In order to keep the neighborhood appealing to potential buyers, increase curb appeal and deter vandalism we ask that trash be placed at the curb no earlier than the evening before scheduled pick up and trash cans and recycling bins be removed the same day.
 If you have lawn service, please request the lawn clippings to be hauled away or have them placed in a location that cannot be seen from the street.
 If your service is unable to accommodate the request, you can ask that they maintain the yard on a Monday or Thursday so that the clippings are only on the curb for one afternoon.